FEZ-Finite-Element-Zurich/FEZ-Main-Info/README.md

 9. Once membership to the organisation is granted, fork your repository to Fez-Finite-Element-Zurich (on your repository, click the fork button in the top right hand corner, and select the FEZ organisation as the place you want to fork to.
 It will then show up both on your Github account and on the FEZ organisation, and will automatically show up on our website under the list of resources.

+____
+For even more resources, check out this [awesome curated list by Luca Modenese](https://github.com/modenaxe/awesome-biomechanics) for all sorts of tools for biomechanics (not just limited to FEA!)